steven-liou/console-puts/README.md

       \ 'general' :['⇉+', '⇆+', '↔+', '⇨+', '↔+', '⇾+', '➞+', '\-+\>', '\~+\>', '\>+'],
       \ 'ruby' : ['!!'],
       \ }
     ```

+- The default setting will have highlight during print function toggling for visual feedback.
+The default highlight duration is 750 ms. To turn off highlight or set a different timeout in ms, add this to `.vimrc`

+    ```vim
+    let g:console_puts_highlight = 0
+    let g:console_puts_highlight_timeout = 750
+    ```

 - You can change the color for the add/remove print functions: